vsajip/python-gnupg/README.rst

 0.5.1 (future)
 --------------

+Released: Not yet

 * Added TRUST_EXPIRED to trust_keys.
 Thanks to Leif Liddy for the patch.

-* Fix #194: Remove deprecated --always-trust in favour of --trust-model always
+* Fix #206: Remove deprecated --always-trust in favour of --trust-model always

 0.5.0
 -----